outoftune2000/AddAPic-Hactoberfest19/README.md

+**UPDATE 1/10/19** : Hi everyone! #Hacktoberfest is back! grab your Boots and enter the party!!🎇🎈🎈💯
+#### Note🔴 : This repository has started growing in size and might cause inconvenience to people trying to download repo locally via the git command line.
+So I am setting a max image size which could be uploaded as 500Kb.
+Every contributer should consider this limit before making a PR🔴🔴🔴
+#### This is a heads up to old contributers that their uploaded files will be removed by October 7,2019 if they are more than 500Kb size.
+You might wanna download that content before its Deleted🔴🔴🔴

 **UPDATE 1/11/18** : Thankyou everyone for Contributing to this repo.
 Hacktoberfest is over now. meet you in next october!🎊🎊.

 # Add a pic - hacktoberfest-2018! 🎆🎉🎊🎇🎇🎈🎈💯